 Facts & figures

-Whether you're a school leaver who is just starting out or a mature age student looking for a career change, below we outline the three main steps to becoming a registered pharmacist in Australia.
+Whether you're a school leaver who is just starting out or a mature age student looking for a career change, below we outline the steps to becoming a registered pharmacist in Australia.

 You can apply to study pharmacy as an undergraduate student straight from high school if you meet the minimum ATAR score, mathematics course prerequisite and English language requirements.

-HSC Biology and Chemistry are also recommended but not required for admission.
+HSC Biology and Chemistry are also assumed knowledge.
 Students who have not completed these subjects are strongly advised to take a bridging course prior to commencing their studies.

 At the University of Sydney you can choose from:

-With a strong practical focus, the Master of Pharmacy (2-year degree) is a fast-track program, designed to prepare you for all aspects of the pharmacy profession including leadership in innovative and evidence-based practice.
+The 2-year degree is an accelerated, practical program designed to prepare you for all aspects of the pharmacy profession including leadership in innovative and evidence-based practice.

 Pharmacists require this registration to find employment in a variety of clinical settings and specialities, including hospital and community pharmacies, consultancy, government and industrial positions.

-If you are an overseas practitioner, you are still required to register with the Pharmacy Board of Australia and sit an examination with the Australian Pharmacy Council (pharmacists from New Zealand are exempt).
+If you are an overseas practitioner, you are still required to register with the Pharmacy Board of Australia and may require further examination.